horus20/motherminter-push/README.md

 #### One wallet mode

 <b>`Simple.`</b> The app creates a unique URL-wallet for a user.
 Anyone who knows the URL gets access to a balance.
 The user is able to attach a message or set a password to the link-wallet if they want.
 In this case a recipient will need to know the URL and the password.
 Also a user may customise the wallet by picking an envelope for it from the preset skins.
+All modes contain easy and wide sharing options.

 <b>`Feedback.`</b> The scenario in which the wallet user, before gaining access to it, must leave some kind of feedback: review, opinion, suggestion, recommendation, consultation or other valuable information.
 After filling out the form and submitting it, the user gets access to the balance.
 The user's feedback is sent to the creator email
 address.